Gasometer Oberhausen

 The Gasometer Oberhausen is a decommissioned gas holder in Oberhausen, Germany, repurposed into a prominent exhibition venue.
 As an industrial landmark, it serves as an anchor point for both the European Route of Industrial Heritage and the Industrial Heritage Trail.
 Constructed in the 1920s, the structure was rebuilt following damage sustained during World War II.

-It has featured artworks by Christo and Jeanne-Claude.
+Notable for hosting large-scale exhibitions, the Gasometer has featured works by internationally renowned artists, including two installations by Christo and Jeanne-Claude.
+Its adaptive reuse as a cultural space underscores its significance in preserving industrial heritage while fostering contemporary artistic expression.

 History

 During the 1920s, the coal and steel industry in the Ruhrgebiet generated blast furnace gas and coal gas as by-products of iron production and coking.
 These gases were used extensively by steelworks and coking plants, though fluctuations in supply and demand often led to inefficiencies: excess gas was occasionally flared off, while shortages required purchasing alternative fuels.
 To address this, the Gasometer Oberhausen was constructed as a buffer storage facility, enabling surplus gas to be stored and released when demand exceeded production.

 Construction and early operation

 Built by the industrial conglomerate Gutehoffnungshütte adjacent to the Rhine-Herne Canal, construction commenced on 27 February 1927 at a cost of 1.74 million Reichsmark.
 The structure consisted of a concrete foundation supporting a framework of 24 steel girders, clad with riveted 5 mm thick sheet metal.
 A movable pressure disc—weighing 1,207,000 kg—was installed inside, floating atop the stored gas to maintain constant pressure.
 The Gasometer entered service on 15 May 1929, with a storage capacity of 347,000m³, a height of 117.5 m, and a diameter of 67.6 m.